Kallirroi/personalwebsite/src/pages/artvsneuralnet/index.md

 ---
-title: little essay
+title: art in the time of the neural net
 date: "2018-05-11T22:40:32.169Z"
-tag: essay
+tag: thoughts
 ---

 Some thoughts